Control Fibromyalgia Foot Pain

 Keep the feet warm when possible (especially with nerve pain) and try the foot bath below for greater circulation.

-Here in the adjacent picture, I show one of my favorites, copper wear compression ankle sleeve.
+Here in the adjacent picture, I show one of my favorites, copper wear compression ankle sleeves.
 This foot/ankle sleeve fits gently over the foot and the copper is healing.

 It provides very slight hugging compression and support for increased blood flow and oxygen flow around these vulnerable areas of the fibro body.